JLacal/local-llm/README.md

 ## Contact Me
-José C. Lacal <Jose@Lacal.net> for any questions or suggestiosn for improvement.
+José C. Lacal <Jose@Lacal.net> for any questions or suggestions for improvement.

 Connect with me and follow me in [LinkedIn](https://www.linkedin.com/in/jclacal/)